Versent/redux-loader/readme.md

 		This function must return an object with keys {id, find, load}
 		*/
-		post: function(options) {
+		user: function(options) {

-			var postId = options.props.postId;
+			var userId = options.props.userId;
-			var id = '/posts/' + postId;
+			var id = '/users/' + userId;

 			return {
 				/*
-				Loader must return an id for the current resource The id is just used to check for loaders doing too many request for the same resource.
+				Loader must return an id for the current resource.
+This id will be used to keep track of request already done.
 				*/
 				id: id,

 				/*
-				find the resource/s in your state.
-This function is called before load.

-				If find returns an object or an array then the component will be rendered, passing the resources to the child component via props

-				If find returns null or undefined then load will be called.
-If your find function returns null too many times then the loader will shortcircuit and throw an error.
+				Ask to load the resource/s
+				This is triggered when a request has not done before.
+This is determined by `id` above.
 				*/
+				load: function() {
+					var action = actions.fetchOne(userId);
+					return options.dispatch(action);
+				},

+				/*
+				Find the resource/s in your state.

+				This is called when a request has been done successfully.
+				Loader uses the given `id` above to determine this.
+				*/
 				find: function() {
-					const userId = options.context.router.state.params.id
 					return _.find(options.props.users, {id: userId});
 				},

+			},

 			/*
-				Ask to load the resource/s
-				This is triggered only when find has returned null */
+			You may also load several resources at once
+			*/
-				load: function() {
+			posts: function(options) {
-					const action = actions.fetchOne(postId);
-					return options.dispatch(action);
-				}
+				...
 			}

 		}